The Wild and the Innocent (Millennium): Plot

-Twenty-year-old Maddie Haskel (Heather McComb), attends her mother's funeral in Joplin, Missouri, and returns to the family home afterwards.
-There, Jim Gilroy (John Pyper-Ferguson) attempts to rape her, but he is beaten unconscious by Haskel's boyfriend, Bobby Webber (Jeffrey Donovan).
-Webber and Haskel drive off with Gilroy hostage in the trunk of the car, but are later stopped by a state trooper.
+Twenty-year-old Maddie Haskel (Heather McComb) attends her mother's funeral in Joplin, Missouri, and returns to the family home afterwards.
+There, Jim Gilroy (John Pyper-Ferguson) attempts to rape Haskel, but is beaten unconscious by her boyfriend, Bobby Webber (Jeffrey Donovan).
+The couple drive off with Gilroy hostage in the trunk of the car but are later stopped by a state trooper.
 When the trooper notices noise coming from the car's trunk, he is shot dead by Webber.

-Peter Watts (Terry O'Quinn), a member of the private investigative organization the Millennium Group, informs his friend and fellow Group member Frank Black (Lance Henriksen) about the Missouri shooting.
-Records for the car show it to be registered to Gilroy, but Watts points out that Gilroy is simply an alias, and the man is actually Jake Waterson, a serial rapist who murdered three women several years earlier before disappearing.
-Searching Waterson's address—Haskel's family home—for clues, Black and Watts find the word "angel" carved into a television, but do not know what it means.
+Peter Watts (Terry O'Quinn), a member of the Millennium Group, informs his friend and fellow Group member Frank Black (Lance Henriksen) about the shooting.
+Records for the car show it to be registered to Gilroy, but Watts states that the name is an alias and "Gilroy" is actually Jake Waterson, a serial rapist who murdered three women before disappearing several years earlier.
+Searching Waterson's address—Haskel's family home—for clues, Black and Watts find the word "Angel" carved into a television but do not know what it means.
 Black also views footage taken by the trooper's dashboard camera, realizing that Waterson is not the shooter, but is unable to identify Webber.

-Elsewhere, Webber savagely beats Waterson, repeatedly asking him "where is he?".
+Meanwhile, Webber savagely beats Waterson, repeatedly asking, "Where is he?"
 Webber and Haskel then break into a farmhouse, confronting the family with the same question.
 When they do not answer, Webber kills them both before realizing that Waterson had given him the address as a decoy.
 Webber threatens to kill Waterson unless he tells him the truth.
-Waterson complies, but is locked in the car's trunk again, and the car is pushed into a lake.
-Webber and Haskel steal the dead couple's car, and drive off.
+Waterson complies but is again locked in the trunk of the couple's car, which is then pushed into a lake.
+Webber and Haskel steal the dead couple's car and drive off.

 Waterson's submerged car is recovered by police before he drowns, and he is charged with the earlier rapes and murders.
-However, he refuses to reveal anything about the state trooper's shooting.
-Black reads several letters found in Haskel's home, written to her father but never posted, and deduces that "Angel" is Haskel's son.
+However, he refuses to reveal anything about the trooper's shooting.
+Black reads several letters found in Haskel's home, written to her father but never mailed, and deduces that "Angel" is Haskel's son.
 Waterson's bank account reveals a $7,000 deposit shortly after Angel's birth—Black realizes that Waterson, who is Haskel's stepfather, sold the child for the money.
-Investigating the records of the lawyer who brokered the sale reveals the identity of the child's recipients, a Mr and Mrs Travis.
+Investigating the records of the lawyer who brokered the sale reveals the identity of the child's recipients, a Mr. and Mrs. Travis.

-Meanwhile, Webber storms into the Travis' house, demanding the child be returned.
-When Haskel takes hold of her son, he begins to cry, and she realizes he is already in a good home.
-She hands the child back over to Mrs Travis.
-However, Webber protests angrily, causing Haskel to snatch his gun from him, and shoot him dead.
+Meanwhile, Webber storms into the Travis residence, demanding the child be returned.
+When Haskel takes hold of her son, he begins to cry and she realizes he is already in a good home.
+She hands the child back over to Mrs. Travis.
+However, Webber protests angrily, causing Haskel to snatch his gun from him and shoot him dead.
 Black later visits Haskel in jail and comforts her, telling her she did the right thing.